UIbit/Trade-Behavior-insights/README.md

   - Price level: 20%
   - Sentiment: 14% ← 3rd place

-**Interpretation**: Sentiment is a meaningful predictor, but what traders buy/sell and at what price matters more.

-## Interpretation
-[INSERT YOUR ANALYSIS HERE using INTERPRETATION_GUIDE.md]

 ## Limitations
 - Limited to @107 token; may not generalize